mokyen/okyensourcesoftware/dmi.md

 The crux of the issue here is that all three types of code are combined into the processRequest function.
 DMI to the rescue!

+### The three types of code

+In DMI, code is organized into three types of code: decision making, IO, and wiring.

 #### Decision Making

 Well, we're finally going to talk about the title term in this whole methodology.
 So what is decision making?

 Decision-making code is where the logic occurs within the code.
 In the `processRequest` function, the logic is just the `switch` that determines what will occur.
 This is where we determine **what** we will do.

-The decision making code tends to be focused on conditionals and often returns flags or enums that indicate what actions should be taken.
+The decision making code tends to be focused on conditionals, non-trivial computations, or branching structures (if, switch, etc., potentially for loops) and often returns flags or enums that indicate what actions should be taken.

 These decisions are isolated either into free functions or small classes (using some heuristics we'll discuss later).
 When classes are used, those objects can only contain data members that can be created and owned via composition.
 Dependency injection is not permitted in decision making code, because anything injected tends to be IO.